Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Firbolgs.md

 _**Speed.**_ Your base walking speed is 30 feet.

 _**Firbolg Magic.**_ You can cast [detect magic](https://www.dndbeyond.com/spells/detect-magic) and [disguise self](https://www.dndbeyond.com/spells/disguise-self) with this trait, using Wisdom as your spellcasting ability for them.
 Once you cast either spell, you can’t cast it again with this trait until you finish a short or long rest.
-When you use this version of [disguise self](https://www.dndbeyond.com/spells/disguise-self), you can seem up to 3 feet shorter than normal, allowing you to more easily blend in with humans and elves.
+When you use this version of [disguise self](https://www.dndbeyond.com/spells/disguise-self), you can seem up to 3 feet shorter than normal, allowing you to more easily blend in with [[humans]] and [[elves]].

 _**Hidden Step.**_ As a bonus action, you can magically turn [invisible](https://www.dndbeyond.com/compendium/rules/basic-rules/appendix-a-conditions#Invisible) until the start of your next turn or until you attack, make a damage roll, or force someone to make a saving throw.
 Once you use this trait, you can’t use it again until you finish a short or long rest.